Post your URL in an SEO forum and get labeled as a Web Spammer? Maybe.

 An anti-spam technique for protecting search engine ranking is based on mining search engine optimization (SEO) forums.
 The anti-spam technique collects web pages such as SEO forum posts from a list of suspect spam websites and extracts suspicious link exchange URLs and corresponding link formation from the collected webpages.

 A search engine ranking penalty is then applied to the suspicious link exchange URLs.
-The penalty is at least partially determined by the link information associated with the respective suspicious link exchange URL.
+The penalty is partially determined by the link information associated with the respective suspicious link exchange URL.

 To detect more suspicious link exchange URLs, the technique may propagate one or more levels from a seed set of suspicious link exchange URLs generated by mining SEO forums.

 There’s a nice discussion in the background section of the description in the patent filing about some of the methods that search engines have developed to try to identify web spam, including a few paragraphs on the evolution of web spamming approaches:

 Web spamming techniques have also evolved in time.
-The first generation spam involved keyword stuffing when ranking was dependent on document similarity.
-The second generation spam involved link farms when the ranking was largely dependent on site popularity.
+The first generation spam involved keyword stuffing when the ranking was dependent on document similarity.
+The second generation spam involved link farms when the ranking was largely dependent on on-site popularity.
 The third generation spam uses mutual link exchange through “mutual admiration societies” when ranking is largely dependent on page reputation.
-In general, the third-generation Web spamming is harder to detect than the previous generations.
+In general, third-generation Web spamming is harder to detect than the previous generations.

-Link spamming techniques, which include busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
-Link spamming refers to the cases where spammers set up structures of interconnected pages in order to boost their rankings in link structure-based ranking system such as PageRank.
+Link spamming techniques, including busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
+Link spamming refers to the cases where spammers set up structures of interconnected pages to boost their rankings in link structure-based ranking systems such as PageRank.
 Since link analysis is a crucial factor for commercial search engines, link spam is among the most popular and harmful techniques for search engines nowadays.